groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/modify/docx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Comprehensive Signature Management for Documents"
+  title: "Comprehensive signature management for documents"
   description: "With GroupDocs.Signature for .NET, you can efficiently add, update, search, verify, or delete signatures across all major document formats, simplifying your document workflow."
   image: "/img/signature/features_modify.webp" # 500x500 px
-  image_description: "Advanced Signature Modification"
+  image_description: "Advanced signature modification"
   features:
     # feature loop
-    - title: "Versatile Document Signing"
+    - title: "Versatile document signing"
       content: "Our solution excels in applying diverse signatures, including text, images, barcodes, and stamps, to any part of a document.
 You can also embed and modify hidden metadata like EXIF in images, while safeguarding documents against unauthorized alterations using digital certificates."

     # feature loop
-    - title: "Efficient Signature Search and Validation"
+    - title: "Efficient signature search and validation"
       content: "Leverage powerful tools to verify the accuracy and validity of signatures.
 Access a complete list of embedded signatures within a document, streamlining the verification process."

     # feature loop
-    - title: "Streamlined Signature Updates"
+    - title: "Streamlined signature updates"
       content: "Modify previously added signatures with ease.
 Adjust the content, style, placement, and other signature-specific attributes to meet evolving document requirements."

     # feature loop
-    - title: "Effortless Signature Removal"
+    - title: "Effortless signature removal"
       content: "Full control over signature management is provided, allowing you to remove any type of signature from a document, ensuring flexibility in content handling."

   code_samples:
     # code sample loop
-    - title: "Modify Barcode Signatures"
+    - title: "Modify barcode signatures"
       content: |
         This example illustrates how to programmatically modify barcode signatures in a document.
         {{< landing/code title="C#">}}